disoauth/DiscoAuth/docs/source/bot.rst

 .. important::
   This guide assumes you have checked out the :doc:`quickstart` guide

-In v1.3 the :class:`bot` class was added, along with :class:`permissions` class and the ``permissions`` argument to the :class:`AuthUrl` class, allowing for bot auth url's to be made and used to invite a bot to a guild.
+In v1.3 the :class:`bot` class was added, along with :class:`permissions` class and the :code:`permissions` argument to the :class:`AuthUrl` class, allowing for bot auth url's to be made and used to invite a bot to a guild.

 Now the first thing we need to do is add the `bot` and `permissions` classes, and save the client id to a variable